GabrielAbubakar/mdundo-for-brands/README.md

 This is a frontend UI project built using the NextJs framework alongside SCSS for styling of the components.
 Below are the details for the flow of the website

+## Further information
+The live preview of the website can be found at [Live Preview](https://mdundoforbrands.netlify.app/) \
+Also here is a link to the [Wiki](https://github.com/GabrielAbubakar/mdundo-for-brands/wiki) docs for forking and local deployment of the codebase.

 ### Home Page
 ![home image](public/readme-img/mdundo1.png)